 And!
 In winter they build one of the largest outdoor ice skating rinks in the world so you can skate past the pavilions of VDNKh, and then whizz down a tubing run that winds round an actual space rocket.

 VDNKh is found a fifteen minute journey from the centre of Moscow half way up the orange metro line, and is open all day.
 For more about the history of this remarkable space as well as what you can do there, read this post.

 Of course there is always the actual museum to the revolution, including its build up and its consequences right up to the present day, although now it bills itself as a Museum of Contemporary History rather than out-and-out devoting itself to the formation of the USSR.

-Unfortunately, it is currently undergoing a renovation, so the main halls containing really interesting artifacts relating to the period, significant moments, and famous and more obscure heroes and villains are closed.
-There are temporary exhibitions for the real enthusiast.
-But it is cheap and central, being on the main drag down to Red Square Tverskaya Street, just up from Tverskaya/ Pushkinskaya/ Chekovskaya metro stations.
+It is also cheap and central, being on the main drag down to Red Square Tverskaya Street, just up from Tverskaya/ Pushkinskaya/ Chekovskaya metro stations.
 And since it is housed in the former English Club, a gentlemen’s hang out for expat Brits and Anglophiles in Tsarist Russia, it’s in a really nice-looking building.

 Closed Mondays.
 Do not ever try to go museum visiting in Moscow on a Monday.
 This is almost always the day they have off.
 The Kremlin is the exception.
 The last Friday in every month is also often not a good idea, as this is also usually another closed day.
 On the upside, if you are in town, on the third Sunday each month and some public holidays, a large number of museums are free.
 There will be queues for the more popular ones, however.